1964 Republican National Convention

 The 1964 Republican National Convention took place in the Cow Palace, Daly City, California, from July 13 to July 16, 1964.
 Before 1964, there had been only one national Republican convention on the West Coast, the 1956 Republican National Convention, which also took place in the Cow Palace.
-Many believed that a convention at San Francisco indicated the rising power of the Republican Party in the west.
+Many believed that a convention in San Francisco indicated the rising power of the Republican Party in the west.

 Political context

 The Republican primaries of 1964 featured liberal Nelson Rockefeller of New York and conservative Barry Goldwater of Arizona as the two leading candidates.
 Shortly before the California primary, Rockefeller's wife, whom he had married the previous year after divorcing his first wife, gave birth.
 This event drew renewed attention to Rockefeller's family life, which hurt his popularity among conservatives.
 Rockefeller's divorce and remarriage were viewed by many observers as helping Goldwater win the primary.
 An anti-Goldwater organization called for the nomination of Governor William Scranton of Pennsylvania, but the effort failed.
 Although former President Dwight Eisenhower only reluctantly supported Goldwater after he won the nomination, former President Herbert Hoover gave him enthusiastic endorsement.
 By the end of the primaries, Goldwater's nomination was secure.

 Senator Margaret Chase Smith's name was entered for nomination at the convention, the first time a woman's name was entered for nomination at a major party convention.